the benefits of healing tears and how crying brings health to our bodies

 I had absolutely no idea what the journey ahead would look like.

-Fast forward to 12 years later (including 8 consecutive and grueling years of fighting for my life and health), over 200,000 miles of travel (to meet with nearly 500 doctors and receive a variety of different treatments), countless invasive testing (that were not pleasant), 20 hospital stays, over 3000 doctors visits, thousands of IV's, 23 claustrophobic (which I never knew I was) hard covered hyberbaric oxygen treatments, 50 soft-covered hyberbaric oxygen treatments, more than 2500 detox baths later, venturing into the land of "health fears", receiving several life-altering diagnosis' (including IBD, Sojourn's, Severe Anemia, Advanced Late -Stage Lyme , and finally learning I had Cancer -when I was thousands and thousands of miles away from my family), being told by several major and very well-known hospitals that they "just were not sure what to do with the complexity of my case", becoming bed-ridden and housebound at 33 years old, leaving a job that I loved to pursue a dream (going for additional graduate work) and having both things shattered (and being told by twenty-three different doctors: "we just don't see you ever being well enough to hold a full-time job"), having multiple friends walk away in the midst of this difficult journey (including one that ghosted me after I received a Cancer diagnosis, one who ghosted me right after my father suddenly passed away, and one telling me "I didn't have enough faith for the journey"), receiving precious gifts that I could never have afforded, being told on at least eight different occasions that "if I just had more faith I would be better", dealing with the emotional aspects of being seriously ill, trying thousands of different supplements, vitamins, and essential oils, being able to walk again (on my own), being able to hike again, being blown away by generosity of friends and strangers in this journey, surviving several severe anaphylactic reactions to different medicines and finally sometimes admitting that the "courage" to continue each day and hour wanes and instead I just take "one minute at a time".
+Fast forward to 13 years later (including 8 consecutive and grueling years of fighting for my life and health), over 250,000 miles of travel (to meet with nearly 500 doctors and receive a variety of different treatments), countless invasive testing (that were not pleasant), more than 20 hospital stays, over 5000 doctors visits, thousands of IV's, 23 claustrophobic (which I never knew I was) hard covered hyberbaric oxygen treatments, 50 soft-covered hyberbaric oxygen treatments, more than 10,000 detox baths later, venturing into the land of "health fears", receiving several life-altering diagnosis' (including IBD, Sojourn's, Severe Anemia, mold issues, several other diagnosis', Advanced Late -Stage Lyme , and finally learning I had Cancer -when I was thousands and thousands of miles away from my family), being told by several major and very well-known hospitals that they "just were not sure what to do with the complexity of my case", becoming bed-ridden and housebound at 32 years old, leaving a job that I loved to pursue a dream (going for additional graduate work) and having both things shattered (and being told by twenty-three different doctors: "we just don't see you ever being well enough to hold a full-time job"), having multiple friends walk away in the midst of this difficult journey (including one that ghosted me after I received a Cancer diagnosis, one who ghosted me right after my father suddenly passed away, and one telling me "I didn't have enough faith for the journey"), receiving precious gifts that I could never have afforded, being told on at least eight different occasions that "if I just had more faith I would be better"dealing with the emotional aspects of being seriously ill, trying thousands of different supplements, vitamins, and essential oils, being able to walk again (on my own), being able to hike again, being blown away by generosity of friends and strangers in this journey, surviving several severe anaphylactic reactions to different medicines and finally sometimes admitting that the "courage" to continue each day and hour wanes and instead I just take "one minute at a time".
+And in the midst of all that I just listed there were tears.

 Lots and lots of tears.